GandhiCloudLab/cp4a-install-v4/README.md

 if you have forgotten to do the Prerequisite for Transformation advisor and installed the cloud pak for application and it is showing the error in TA.
 You can do the followings.

-1. Do the Prerequisite for Transformation advisor steps given in https://github.com/GandhiCloud/cp4a-install-v4/blob/master/TA-Prerequisite-install.md
+1. Do the Prerequisite for Transformation advisor steps given in [TA-Prerequisite-install ](TA-Prerequisite-install.md)

 2. Continue the step `*5.
 Run the installer*`